 To attain best results, you should obviously aim your categories at carefully targeted, high-volume keyword search phrases…

-- The page Title should have the targeted phrase first, followed by relevant descriptive text
+- Page Titles should have the targeted phrase first, followed by relevant descriptive text

-- The page Description should incorporate the targeted phrase at the beginning, plus relevant descriptive text using closely related keyword.
+- All page Descriptions should incorporate the targeted phrase at the beginning, plus relevant descriptive text using closely related keyword.

 - If there is the opportunity to use Category Images, name them wisely, and add descriptive Image Alt text that incorporates the targeted keyword phrase.